Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 | zlib             | 170,  68    | 70, 0.x  |
 | none             | 3350, 70    | 83, 0.x  |

-We can conclude that Mongo performs better when using'snappy' compression.
+We can conclude that Mongo performs better when using 'snappy' compression.
 Interesting to know anyhow, is that 'zlib' performs decently delivering excellent compression rate.

 ## Summary of Postgres VS Mongo (using 'snappy' compression)